Jump toUpdate content

 When routing a public IP directly to an Instance, private IPs are no longer in use.
 Instead, traffic is routed directly to the flexible IP of the Instance.
 The main advantage of this approach is that your underlying IP remains unchanged when you stop and start the Instance or when it gets provisioned on another hypervisor.
 However, it also means that it will not have network access if you do not attach any flexible IP to your Instance.
 Another feature of routed IP is the ability to assign multiple flexible IP addresses to your Instance, allowing you to use both IPv4 and IPv6 protocols.

-• Currently, the routed IP is available in the pl-waw-2, fr-par-3 and nl-ams-2 Availability Zones.
+• The routed IP feature is available in all Availability Zones.

-• Dynamic IPs continue to be supported after the migration to routed IPs.
+• Dynamic IPs continue to be supported after the transition to routed IPs.

 • The field enable_ipv6 is being deprecated and has no meaning for routed IP enabled Instances.